Saibot393/Rideable/README.md

 #### Tokens (separate tab):
 - Token is Rideable: to override world default for this token
 - Mount on enter: to mount tokens that enter this token/tile automatically
+- Mount on enter blacklist: to prevent certain tokens or actors from mounting on entering
 - Tile name [*Tiles only*]: to set the name rideable will use for this tile
 - Maximum riders: to override world default for this token
 - Custom riding height: to set the height used for tokens riding this token